zilibobi/forge-vfx/README.md

 The is the official repository for the emit module provided by the <a href="https://devforum.roblox.com/t/3867553">VFX Forge</a> Roblox plugin.

+## License
+The emit module is licensed under a custom source-available copyleft license which **<mark>only allows usage within Roblox games</mark>**.
+That said, feel free to contribute and report bugs.

 ## Installation

 #### Using Wally